Information Protection and Control with Microsoft Cloud Services

 This document is intended for system architects and IT professionals who are interested in understanding the basics of the Microsoft Rights Management service.

-Information Protection and Control (IPC) in Microsoft Exchange Online with AD RMS also available on the Microsoft Download Center.
-This first paper describes the cross-premises support for AD RMS on-premises with the Exchange Online services of the previous version of Microsoft Office 365.
+This paper is part of a document series on the identity and security features of Office 365.
+It indeed completes an initial whitepaper on IPC entitled Information Protection and Control (IPC) in Microsoft Exchange Online with AD RMS also available on the Microsoft Download Center.
+This first paper describes the cross-premises support for AD RMS on-premises with the Exchange Online services of the previous version of Microsoft Office 365. - Information Protection and Control (IPC) in Microsoft Exchange Online with AD RMS whitepaper

 Built on existing Microsoft documentation and knowledge base articles, this paper presents how to leverage the corporate on-premise AD RMS infrastructure in the organization’s Office 365 tenant, and more especially with Microsoft Exchange Online.